NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 For test sake the IK Setup will be done within Anim_State on a predefined set of joints (eg the left hand back to the root) by some end effector.

+Not sure in future if its ideal to store IK chain joints within effector, effector should probs just store the joint its targeting + offset from it (to define the target pos for the joints to tend to) IK chain array of joints probs just passed to IK solve calls directly.

 ##### User Interaction with Bones/Joints Ideas

 As per above, most likely won't have time for this now, these were my initial ideas.